MichaelStott/tech-squawks/web/content/getting_started/aws/cli.md

 The AWS CLI is used to interact with AWS resources and services through a local terminal or shell by making AWS API calls on your behalf with local credentials.

-The following instructions target version 2 of the AWS CLI.
-See these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) if you would prefer version 1.
+The following instructions target *version 2* of the AWS CLI.
+See these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) if you would prefer *version 1*.
 Note that these versions are not backwards compatible, so commands may differ between the two.

 ### Instructions